Sleep Affects Your Diet, and Overall Health, More Than You Think

 One’s chronotype, more commonly known as a circadian rhythm, serves as an internal clock, regulating the body’s 24-hour cycle.
 This internal clock tells you when to sleep and when to wake up—even when to eat.
 Researchers found people with an evening chronotype, those who would refer to themselves as "night owls," face 2.5 times more risk for health conditions such as heart disease and Type 2 diabetes.
 Their results were weighed against those than those who get enough sleep and rise early in the morning.

-Researchers believe this phenomenon has everything to do with diet.
+The team behind the study believe this phenomenon has everything to do with diet.
 Those with an evening chronotype tend to have worse diets than those who go to bed earlier as well as wake up earlier.
 Night owls tend to consume more caffeine, fat, alcohol, sugar, fast food, and snacks, and also tend to eat fewer whole grains and produce than their early-rising counterparts.

 Those who go to sleep later than usual also frequently skip breakfast, leading to larger meals later in the day with excess snacking.